-Indicator title 1.3.2-02 Number of young people involved in Skills Development Initiatives Short Definition This indicator refers to the number of youth(14 - 35 years old) completing skills development programmes in the environment sector Purpose/Importance Youth accessing a range of skills development services to promote work opportunities in government Source/collection of data Duly authorized registers of youth who have attended youth development initiatives in the reporting period Method of calculation Count the number of youth completed training Data limitations None Type of indicator Output Calculation Type Cumulative Reporting cycle Quarterly New indicator Yes Desired Performance APP target achieved Indicator responsibility Manager: Human Resource Management
+Indicator title 1.3.2-01 Number of young people involved in Skills Development Initiatives Short Definition This indicator refers to the number of youth(14 - 35 years old) completing skills development programmes in the environment sector Purpose/Importance Youth accessing a range of skills development services to promote work opportunities in government Source/collection of data Duly authorized registers of youth who have attended youth development initiatives in the reporting period Method of calculation Count the number of youth completed training Data limitations None Type of indicator Output Calculation Type Non-Cumulative Reporting cycle Annually New indicator No Desired Performance The more funds can be secured, the more young people can be involved.
+Indicator responsibility Manager: Human Resource Management

-Indicator title 1.3.2-03 Staffing rate Short definition It shows the total number of posts filled as a percentage of total number of posts on the staff establishment.
+Indicator title 1.3.2-02 Staffing rate Short definition It shows the total number of posts filled as a percentage of total number of posts on the staff establishment.
 Purpose/importance It gives an indication if the department has the staff to achieve its objectives.
-Source/collection of data Persal establishment report, Underlying evidence: Staff Personnel files Method of calculation Divide the total number of staff members at time of reporting by the total number of posts in the organogram.
+Source/collection of data Persal establishment report, Underlying evidence: Staff Personnel files, Approved organogram Method of calculation Divide the total number of staff members at time of reporting by the total number of posts in the organogram.
 Data limitations None.
-Type of indicator Outcome Calculation type Cumulative